liangfu/mxnet-mobilenet-v2/README.md

 ### Pretrained Models on ImageNet

-We provide pretrained MobileNet models on ImageNet, which achieve slightly better accuracy rates than the original ones reported in the paper.
-We think the improved accuracy relies on additional augmentation strategy that use 480xN as input, and random scale between 0.533 ~ 1.0 at early training stages.
+We provide pretrained MobileNet models on ImageNet, which achieve slightly lower accuracy rates than the original ones reported in the paper.
+We applied the augmentation strategy that use 480xN as input, and random scale between 0.533 ~ 1.0 at early training stages.

-The top-1/5 accuracy rates by using single center crop (crop size: 224x224, image size: 256xN) on validation set:
+Here is the top-1/5 accuracy rates by using single center crop (crop size: 224x224, image size: 256xN) on validation set:

 Network|Multiplier|Top-1|Top-5|
 :---:|:---:|:---:|:---:|